ARDOYNE man Fra Hughes has been kidnapped by Israeli forces who boarded a boat attempting to deliver humanitarian aid to Gaza.

 Israel's Prime Minister Benjamin Netanyahu said the raid was "effectively neutralising a malicious plan designed to break the isolation we have imposed on Hamas terrorists in Gaza".

-Speaking earlier, Tánaiste Simon Harris said his thoughts were with the President and other families whose loved ones have been kidnapped.
+Tánaiste Simon Harris has said his thoughts are with the President and the other families affected.

 "My heart goes out to President Connolly and her family, and indeed all of the families of those detained.